 Don’t Show Off

 To show off is to try to tell everyone how good you are at something.
-IELTS candidates try to show off by using very complicated vocabulary and advanced grammar and believe this will show the examiner how good they are and that you deserve a high score.
-The only problem with this is that many people use vocabulary and grammar they are unsure of and this leads to lots of mistakes.
+IELTS candidates try to show off by using very complicated vocabulary and advanced grammar and believe this will show the examiner how good they are and that they deserve a high score.
+The only problem with this is that many people use vocabulary and grammar they are unsure of, leading to many mistakes.

-If you try to use advanced vocabulary and grammar structures, but use them incorrectly, you will actually get a lower score.
-It is much better to use a simpler structure you are 100% sure is correct.
+If you try to use advanced vocabulary and grammar structures incorrectly, you will get a lower score.
+Using a simpler structure you are 100% sure is correct is much better.
 I always tell my students to follow the 100% rule- if you are not 100% sure, don’t use it.

-This is one of the biggest revelations my students have after their first class with me and it leads to clearer writing and ultimately higher bands scores.
+This is one of the biggest revelations my students have after their first class with me, and it leads to clearer writing and, ultimately, higher band scores.

 Let’s look at an example:

 The first paragraph is very clear and comes from a band 9 essay.
-The second paragraph tries to show off too much and this leads to lots of grammar mistakes and inappropriate use of vocabulary.
+The second paragraph tries to show off too much, leading to many grammar mistakes and inappropriate use of vocabulary.
 The second paragraph comes from a band 5 essay.

 Make Your Opinion Clear

 Most of the Task 2 questions ask you to give your opinion.
-You should make this very clear in the introduction, conclusion and the main body paragraphs.
-Make sure you state your opinion in the introduction, if asked to do so, by saying:
+You should clarify this in the introduction, conclusion and main body paragraphs.
+Make sure you state your opinion in the introduction if asked to do so, by saying:

 - I believe that….